RichTillis/gsd-todo-app/README.md

 ## Running the tests
 Once tests exist I will:

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this app

 ### Break down into end to end tests